 Q. Where can I find sample questions to prepare for the National Championships?

-Q. Will questions in the playoff rounds at Nationals be more challenging than those in the preliminary rounds?
+Q. Will questions in the playoff round at Nationals be more challenging than those in the preliminary rounds?

-A. Yes, and the questions in the finals will be harder than those in the semifinals on average.
+A. Yes, and the questions in the finals will be harder than those in the preliminary rounds on average.
 Note that the Varsity and JV Divisions will use the same questions though.

 Q. Do you have any other tips on preparation?

 A. Aside from reviewing past questions, taking AP Government courses, playing quiz bowl and National History Bee and Bowl tournaments, we highly recommend reading The New York Times, The New Yorker, The Economist, The Wall Street Journal, Foreign Affairs, Foreign Policy, and other reputable newspapers and political science-focused publications.